 Standing on snakes, Canda Vajrapani wields a vajra in his right hand and does the tarjani mudra with the other.
 He wears an animal skin (tiger or leopard) round his hips, snake ornaments and a low crown.
 His celestial scarf forms a frame around him.

-The above wears another animal skin on his back and is adorned with a festooned bone belt and a Chinese-style cross belt.
+The above wears another animal skin on his back (lion or leopard) and is adorned with a festooned bone belt and a Chinese-style cross belt.

 On this later work, he is adorned with a garland of severed heads and stands on two victims.